Entanglement Entropy of de Sitter Space \alpha-Vacua: Introduction

 \section{Introduction}

 De Sitter space is a very interesting space-time.
 It is a solution of Einstein equation when cosmological constant dominates, and it is related to the inflationary stage of our universe and also current stage of accelerating universe.
-One peculiar properties of de Sitter space is that de Sitter invariant vacuum is not unique; it has a one-parameter family of invariant vacuum states $| \alpha >$, called $\alpha$-vacua.
+One peculiar properties of de Sitter space is that de Sitter invariant vacuum is not unique; it has a one-parameter family of invariant vacuum states $\ket{\alpha}$, called $\alpha$-vacua.

-This $\alpha$-vacua give very peculiar behavior for the two point functions in de Sitter space; The two point functions of $\alpha$-vacua between point $x$ and $y$ of de Sitter space contain not only the usual short distance singularity $~ \delta (|x - y|)$, where $|x-y|$ is de Sitter invariant distances between $x$ and $y$, but also contain very strange singularity such as $\delta (|x - \bar{y}|)$ and $\delta (|\bar{x} - y|)$, where $\bar{x}, \bar{y}$ represents the antipodal point of $x$, $y$.
-Since antipodal points in de Sitter space are not physically accessible due to the separation by a horizon, one cannot have a immediate reason to discard two point function containing such a antipodal singularity (See \cite{Spradlin:2001pw} for a nice review, and also \cite{Mottola:1984ar,Allen:1985ux}).
+\correctedA{The} $\alpha$-vacua give very peculiar behavior for the two point functions in de Sitter space; The two point functions on $\alpha$-vacua between point $x$ and $y$ contain not only the usual short distance singularity $\delta (\abs{x - y})$, where $\abs{x-y}$ is de Sitter invariant distances between $x$ and $y$, but also contain very strange singularity such as $\delta (\abs{x - \bar{y}})$ and $\delta (\abs{\bar{x} - y})$, where $\bar{x}, \bar{y}$ represent the antipodal points of $x$, $y$.
+Since antipodal points in de Sitter space are not physically accessible due to the separation by a horizon, one cannot have an immediate reason to discard two point functions containing such an antipodal singularity (See \cite{Spradlin:2001pw} for a nice review, and also \cite{Mottola:1984ar,Allen:1985ux}). \correctedA{It is therefore unclear which vacuum should be realized in our universe.
+As a result, a lot of studies have been done on phenomenological aspects of the $\alpha$-vacua (e.g. primordial perturbations generated during inflation).}

-Since which vacuum one should choose is always a very important question, it is interesting to calculate physical quantities not only in a particular vacuum but also in others, and see if there is a deep reason to choose or discard a particular vacuum.
-Recently Maldacena and Pimentel \cite{Maldacena:2012xp} calculated the entanglement entropy in Euclidean (or Banch-Davies) vacuum.
-In this rather short note, we generalize this result and calculate the entanglement entropy calculation in $\alpha$-vacua, to see how it depends on $\alpha$ for free scalar field.
+Since which vacuum one should choose is always a very important question, \correctedA{one is motivated} to calculate physical quantities not only in a particular vacuum but also in others, and see if there is a deep reason to choose or discard a particular vacuum. \correctedA{In this letter we compute the entanglement entropy in de Sitter $\alpha$-vacua.
+By generalizing the recent calculation by Maldacena and Pimentel \cite{Maldacena:2012xp} in the Euclidean (or Bunch-Davies) vacuum for free scalar fields, we discuss how entanglement entropy depends on $\alpha$.}